 While much is written and said about ESG's role in business and society, how should business leaders and those advising them practically respond to the often apparent tensions and contradictions between ‘purpose and profit’?
-We’ll hear from four individuals who are at the heart of this debate – either driving ESG change in organisations or responsible for its governance.
+We heard from four individuals who are at the heart of this debate – either driving ESG change in organisations or responsible for its governance.

-We will be adopting a Question Time format to the meeting and use a series of 5 principal themes to structure the discussion:
+We adopted a Question Time format to the meeting and used a series of 5 principal themes to structure the discussion:

 Is the tension between corporate good and corporate profit ultimately a battle between two opposing and incompatible objectives?